 Dear Colleagues in Forensics:

-I am pleased to invite you to join the Collegiate Forensic Association and to participate in the five tournaments the organization will be sponsoring during the 2017-18 academic year.
-In addition, I am pleased to announce an additional tournaments, jointly hosted by Morgan State University and Randolph-Macon College.
-This tournament follows CFA rules and will count in the year-long CFA competitions.
+I am pleased to invite you to join the Collegiate Forensic Association and to participate in the five tournaments the organization will be sponsoring during the 2018-19 academic year.
+In addition, I am pleased to announce two additional tournaments, hosted by Randolph-Macon College and Wilkes University.
+These tournaments follows CFA rules and will count in the year-long CFA competitions.

 CFA also has been characterized by some as “traditional,” and that may be true to a point: interpretation events at CFA events are usually not as “theatrical” as on other circuits; NPDA debate is conducted with a premium on the good arguments and good speaking that would sway a public audience.
 Saying this, however, does not mean that the organization is hopelessly frozen in the ‘80s.
 We encourage competitors to understand our guidelines for events, but, within those guidelines, take new approaches if they seem effective.
 And, very importantly, we encourage all judges not to insist on one correct way to do an event (whether that way be “traditional” or “avant-garde”) but, within CFA guidelines, evaluate competitors respecting the strategic or artistic choices they have made.

-I hope to see you in October in Ashland, VA as we kick-off the 2017-18 CFA season.
+I hope to see you in Shepherdstown, WV as we kick-off the 2018-19 CFA season.

 Ted Sheckels President, CFA